 1. Distract Your Dog With Toys

-Stuffed Kongs are packed with treats for your dog as a reward for working through them.
+Stuffed Kongs can be packed with yummy treats like Canine Carry Outs Dog Treats for your dog as a reward for working through them.
 You only want your dog to work on a stuffed Kong while you are gone though.
 So, give your dog the stuffed Kong when you are getting ready to leave and then when you return back home later on the same day, take it away from him/her.
 That will ensure that your dog associates his/her stuffed Kong with being alone at home.

 2. Gradually Leave Your Dog Alone

 Leaving your dog at home alone all day long too quickly can cause him/her to become anxious about where you have gone.
 So, in order to reduce your dog’s anxiety about your whereabout, you will want to leave your dog alone at a gradual rate.
 In order for this to work well, you may need to stay at home for the first few days.
 Start out by going outside for just a couple of minutes.

 Within that time frame, you can do things like taking a garbage bag out to the trash can or checking your mailbox for any mail.
 Don’t forget to give your dog his/her stuffed Kong before doing so.
 Once your dog gets used to being alone while you are at home, you can start to leave your home.
 Start out by leaving your home for up to an hour by going on a grocery shopping run, for example.

 In order to reduce the risk of your dog developing separation anxiety, you will want to avoid making your departure and arrival too much of an event for your furry pal.
 So, don’t give your dog any attention while you are getting yourself ready to head out of your home for the day.
 Once you are all ready, you can go to your dog and give him/her the stuffed Kong.